 I think Jonathan Twombly, who provided an outstanding answer to this question, said it best: “The only way to gain experience is by making mistakes.”
 Of course, mistakes are not the ONLY way to learn, and you should never TRY to make mistakes.
 But the point he is trying to make is that if all of your real estate endeavors go off without a hitch, you may begin to feel like YOU are entirely responsible for that fact.
-In reality, if you’ve never made a mistake in real estate, not only have you probably been lucky, but a sticky situation WILL arise eventually.
+In reality, if you’ve never made investment mistakes in real estate, not only have you probably been lucky, but a sticky situation WILL arise eventually.
 When it does, if you have this sense of infallibility, it may be your downfall.

-Whereas if you have made and successfully overcome mistakes in the past, you have gained the experiential knowledge that will allow you to avoid making that same mistake again or, if you are faced with the same or similar issue, to navigate it successfully.
+Whereas if you have made and successfully overcome investment mistakes in the past, you have gained the experiential knowledge that will allow you to avoid making that same mistake again or, if you are faced with the same or similar issue, to navigate it successfully.
 In some cases, facing and overcoming an obstacle may be the best thing to ever happen to your real estate business, as it forces you to reevaluate what you have been doing and determine if you need to alter your approach or entire strategy!

-That being said, the poll is closed, the results are in and here are the responses:
+That being said, here are the responses:

-Jonathan’s second big mistake early on in his real estate career was allowing the property management company to put a manager on his property who lacked experience with that asset type, which caused a ripple effect of problems for YEARS, even after they were fired, replaced and long gone.
+Jonathan’s second big investment mistake early on in his real estate career was allowing the property management company to put a manager on his property who lacked experience with that asset type, which caused a ripple effect of problems for YEARS, even after they were fired, replaced, and long gone.
 Having one bad year, or even a few months, of management will negatively affect the operations for a long time.
-A large dip in occupancy results in a dip in revenue, which means you get behind on payables, investor returns, your returns and liquidity.
-And to make matters even worse, when you have liquidity problems, if an unexpected maintenance or capex issue occurs, you may not have the liquidity or cash flow to cover it, which results in out-of-pocket expenses, capital calls or even foreclosure!
+A large dip in occupancy results in a dip in revenue, which means you get behind on payables, investor returns, your returns, and liquidity.
+And to make matters even worse, when you have liquidity problems, if an unexpected maintenance or capex issue occurs, you may not have the liquidity or cash flow to cover it, which results in out-of-pocket expenses, capital calls, or even foreclosure!

 In regards to the property management issue, this is overcome by properly screening the property management company prior to hiring them.
 Here are the best practices for interviewing and screening property management companies.
 In regards to the vacancy and liquidity issue, Jonathan always ensures that the cash flow on the property is high starting on day one and that he has a large reserve fund on hand to deal with unexpected issues.

-Lastly, Cheryl Oliphant’s biggest mistake was not buying based on positive cash flow, but for appreciation only.
+Lastly, Cheryl Oliphant’s biggest mistake was not buying based on positive cash flow but for appreciation only.
 She learned that buying for appreciation is not investing, it’s speculation.
 In fact, not buying for appreciation is one of the three fundamentals to thrive in ANY real estate market.
 Click here to learn the other two.